DanilMirosh/coursework_6_skymarket/README.md

 If for some reason you want to launch django manually:

-1. Change DATABASES['HOST'] to 'localhost' in line 92 in django_backend/django_backend/settings.py
-2. Perform the following commands in succession:
+1. Perform the following commands in succession:
 `cd deploy`
 `docker-compose up --build -d` to start frontend and db `cd ../backend_django`